CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 1. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog.
 1. Expand `Personal` and select `Certificates`.
 1. You should see your certificate in this store.
-1. Right Click on the certificate and select `Properties`.
+1. Right-click on the certificate and select `Properties`.
 1. On the `General` tab in the `Friendly Name` text box, enter a name to be used for the certificate.
 1. Click `OK`.